AamosP/AamOS/README.md

 # AamOS

-AamOS is a hobby OS project

-AamOS is distributed under the terms of the GNU General Public License
+AamOS is a hobby OS project written in C++ and is distributed under the terms of the GNU General Public License AamOS stands for Aamos's amazing multiuser operating system